Mayur-Kyatham/Mini_Project_SEM_4/README.md

 to the Country.
 Here, we have focused the growth and performance of the Indian tourism industry.
 We have also analized the causal analysis of the Indian tourism for overall development of the Indian economy.

+Submitted in partial flfillment of the requirements of the Mini-Project 1B Year of Bachelors of Engineering